awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/android.md

 1. _session_id: We calculate the session id by concatenating the last 8 characters of uniqueId and the current millisecond, for example: dc7a7a18-20230905-131926703.
 2. _session_duration : We calculate the session duration by minus the current event create timestamp and the session's `_session_start_timestamp`, this attribute will be added in every event during the session.
-3. _session_number : The auto increment number of session in current browser, the initial value is 1
+3. _session_number : The auto increment number of session in current device, the initial value is 1
 4. Session timeout duration: By default is 30 minutes, which can be customized through the [configuration update](#configuration-update) api.

 ### Screen view definition

-In Clickstream Andorid SDK, we define the `_screen_view` as an event that records a user's browsing path of screen, when a screen transition started, the `_screen_view` event will be recorded when meet any of the following conditions:
+In Clickstream Android SDK, we define the `_screen_view` as an event that records a user's browsing path of screen, when a screen transition started, the `_screen_view` event will be recorded when meet any of the following conditions:

 1. No screen was previously set.
 2. The new screen name differs from the previous screen title.